naoshibaikyu/superbuddn/test.md

 Kayorei: There was a power outage?

-Hunter Annoyed: Yeah, just a minute ago...
+Hunter: Yeah, just a minute ago...

 Kayorei: Huh.
 Wonder why I never noticed...